Skip to main content

 Scenario: An email arrives from "your bank" with urgent language, "Verify your account immediately or it will be suspended."
 The sender address looks almost right.

 What the tool reveals: Paste the URL into the checker.
-If Google Safe Browsing and PhishTank both flag it, the risk score jumps to at least 55 (High).
+Google Web Risk confirming on its own is enough to reach a high score (around 75).
+With VirusTotal also flagging it, two sources agree and the score climbs to critical (around 90).
 Threat types display as "phishing" and "social_engineering."

 Scenario: You receive an SMS: "Your package could not be delivered.
 Update your information: bit.ly/xyz."
 Package delivery scams are among the fastest-growing phishing categories.
 APWG reports a 40% increase since 2022.